tohoilam/PlantieApp/README.md

 * Register and save the plants on cloud
 * View your capture history on map

 The application is developed with Kotlin on Android Studio.
 The backend is powered by Amazon Web Services Amplify.
+The object detection model is forked from TensorFlow.

 ## Setup